Shelton Scholar – ASPIRE Scholarship

 ASPIRE scholarships bridge the gap and take “need” out of the conversation, removing financial barriers to allow students whose academic pursuits align with Jacksonville University to attend and succeed.
 These scholarships allow us to take institutional aid and stretch it further to attract and retain our aspirational students.
 Scholarships are awarded on the basis of merit, need, and diversity.

 The Shelton Scholar – ASPIRE Scholarship program awarded its first scholarship in the 2017-2018 academic year due to a generous gift provided by Jamie Shelton and Allison Korman Shelton.
 The Shelton Scholar is awarded to a deserving incoming graduate student in the MS in Speech-Language Pathology program in the Brooks Rehabilitation College of Healthcare Sciences at Jacksonville University.
-Each year, one student is chosen for their demonstration of academic excellence, experience in the field of Speech-Language Pathology, and their strong potential as a future clinician.
+Every other year, one student is chosen for their demonstration of academic excellence, experience in the field of Speech-Language Pathology, and their strong potential as a future clinician.
 Shelton Scholars receive a scholarship in the amount of $5000.

 The Speech/Language Pathology (SLP) Tuition Support Program, administered by Florida State University, provides financial assistance for participants to earn a Master’s degree in speech/language pathology.
 This year, the program provides tuition reimbursements of $2,800 per semester for students who are enrolled in part-time Master’s programs (i.e. FSU), and $3,200 per semester for those enrolled in full-time on campus programs.
 In order to receive support, students must commit to working in the Florida public schools for at least two years per year of funding they accept.
 Participants are required to attend webinars and other learning activities during the semesters in which they accept funding.